 I only spent ten days in Bangladesh.
 But what I learned and felt there ended up being one of the most powerful and humbling experiences in my life.
 I travelled with four women, all members of Oxfam Canada’s remarkable staff based in Ottawa.
 Once on the ground, we were hosted by Oxfam’s amazing Bangladesh team – who are facing challenges on many different fronts yet remain so hopeful and powerfully committed to their work.

 The first project we visited was the Securing Rights project in Dhaka, the capital of Bangladesh, where Oxfam works closely with women domestic workers – one of the most marginalized groups in Bangladesh.
 The project focuses on supporting women so that their basic rights are respected, and they are given the opportunity to engage in decent work.

-We learnt about the challenges that women domestic workers face every day from the six partner organizations involved in the project - unsafe working conditions, long hours with no breaks, very low wages and incidents of workplace harassment and violence.
+We learned about the challenges that women domestic workers face every day from the six partner organizations involved in the project – unsafe working conditions, long hours with no breaks, very low wages and incidents of workplace harassment and violence.
 Keen to join forces and tackle the issues head on, each partner organization brings their own perspectives and strengths.